Sister Katherine Frazier, O.P.

 Fr.
 Dennis Woerter, O.P.

+Father Dennis is associate pastor of St. Paul Catholic Center at Indiana University.
+From 2012-2019, while serving as Director of Campus Ministry at Fenwick High School in Oak Park, Illinois, he moderated the Fenwick Preaching Team and accompanied students to the Dominican High Schools Preaching Conference.
+A native of Elmwood Park, Illinois, he attended St. Vincent Ferrer Grade School, Fenwick High School, and Loras College, majoring in Speech Communication: Journalism.
+Entering the Dominican Order in 1990, he received his M.Div. and M.A. in Theology from Aquinas Institute.
+Ordained in 1997, he served parishes in Madison, WI; Denver, CO; Chicago; and River Forest, IL.
+He received his Doctor of Ministry (D.Min.) in 2009, focusing on preaching in Anglo-Hispanic communities.
 Fr.
-Dennis is currently associate pastor of St. Paul Catholic Center at Indiana University, Bloomington.
-Before that, he served from 2012 to 2019 as Director of Campus Ministry at Fenwick High School in Oak Park, Illinois, where he also taught Theology and coached boys’ and girls’ soccer.
-As the moderator of the Fenwick Preaching Team, Fr.
-Dennis accompanied students to the Dominican High Schools Preaching Conference, attending 7 of them.
-A native of Elmwood Park, Illinois, he attended St Vincent Ferrer Grade School, Fenwick High School, and Loras College, majoring in Speech Communication: Journalism.
+Dennis speaks Spanish and coordinates the ministry to the Spanish-speaking community at St Paul’s.